kreativ-anders/kirby-userkit/README.md

 ## Support

-In case this Add-On safed you some time and energy consider to support kreativ-anders by either purchasing the latest release on [Gumroad](https://gumroad.com/l/MFhDM) or become a **GitHub Sponsor**.
+In case this Add-On saved you some time and energy consider supporting kreativ-anders by purchasing the latest release on [Gumroad](https://gumroad.com/l/MFhDM), donating via [PayPal](https://paypal.me/kreativanders), or becoming a **GitHub Sponsor**.